CumulusNetworks/docs/content/cumulus-netq-33/Get-Started/NetQ-Basics/_index.md

 overlay one box at a time.
 You are unable to correlate what events (configuration changes, power outages, etc.) may have caused problems in the network and when they occurred.
 Only a sampling of data is available to use for your analysis.
-By contrast, with Cumulus NetQ deployed, you have a networkwide view of the overlay network, can correlate events with what is happening now or in the past, and have real-time data to fill out the complete picture of your network health and operation.
+By contrast, with NetQ deployed, you have a networkwide view of the overlay network, can correlate events with what is happening now or in the past, and have real-time data to fill out the complete picture of your network health and operation.